gcampobello/ICARUS-LEO/docs/ICARUS-LEO-UserGuide.md

 ## 7. Seeds and reproducibility

-Several components draw random numbers: the topology, the receiver placement, the request stream, the content placement, the cache placement and the loss model.
+Several components draw random numbers: the topology, the receiver placement, the request stream, the content placement and the loss model.
 Each has its own seed field, set to 42 by default.

 If a seed is left empty, that component is initialised from system entropy and the run can no longer be reproduced.
 The builder then shows a warning above the